CllsPy/learn_ai/books/ML with Pytorch & Sklearn/ch06/README.md

 One can use learning curves and validation curves to verify the model performance and look for overfitting (high variance) or underfitting (high bias).

 ![image](https://github.com/user-attachments/assets/fd97068f-1642-4240-b00a-529903ccf23c)

+In Underfitting problems use change de model complexity (improve it) e.g:
+- more parameters
+- less regularization